 This moist, delicious Chocolate Pear Cake is made with fresh pears, cinnamon, nutmeg, vanilla, and cocoa powder.
 It’s generously coated with cinnamon sugar.
 It is finished with an easy two ingredient icing.

-This chocolate and pear cake is made with roasted pureed pears.
+This chocolate and pear cake is made with roasted pears.
 Pears add moisture and fresh flavor to the cocoa based cake.
-It’s coated with cinnamon sugar and drizzled with icing.
+It’s made extra delicious with a cinnamon sugar coating and icing.

-Apples are often the stars of fall baking.
-I wanted to create a cake where pears were the main ingredient.
+Apples are usually the star of fall baking.
+I love baking with pears too, so I created this cake.
 Pears are so good with chocolate!

-If you’re looking for more fall treats, try my apple cider coffee cake, this upside down pear and peach cake, and my double chocolate zucchini bread.
+If you’re looking for more fall treats, try my apple cider coffee cake, olive oil pumpkin cake, and my double chocolate zucchini bread.

-- Pantry friendly: This recipe is easy to make.
-It’s also made with basic ingredients that you likely have n your pantry.
+- This recipe is easy to make.
+You probably have most of the ingredients in your pantry.

 - Fresh Pears: Use fresh, ripe or overripe pears.
+Pears can be peeled or not peeled.
+If using Bosc pears, I recommend peeling them.
 I have not made this cake with canned pears.
+Be sure to try my pear cookies recipe if you have some extra pears!

-- Unsalted Butter: Use room temperature unsalted butter.
-This cake uses both butter and oil.
-Butter adds flavor and oil adds to the moisture of the cake.
+- Unsalted Butter: Use room temperature unsalted butter for the batter.
+Butter adds flavor.
+Use melted butter for the roasted pears and for the cinnamon sugar coating.
 We will also use butter for the cinnamon sugar coating.

 - Brown Sugar: Use light or dark brown sugar.